fasiha/WikiAtRisk/README.md

 Some preliminary comments: the way to read this heatmap is, on a date given by the x-axis, I take the last `y`-axis days of editor counts and find the correlation coefficient between these versus those a year before, and that's the value of the pixel.
 The y-axis here runs from 100 days to the full 6209 days between 2001 and 2017.
 So the full amount of data used to produce each pixel is "one year PLUS the y-axis value"—the extra year coming from needing to compare the oldest part of the time window with the value from a year before to get the year-lag auto-correlation.

 More preliminary comments: the post-Peak 365-day auto-correlation for English Wikipedia shown in the previous section of 0.954 corresponds to a single pixel in this heatmap, along the far right (last day of 2017), and at y-axis of 4109 (the number of days between 2006 October 2 and 2017 December 31).
-(Once I make these static plots more dyanmic, you'll be able to verify that this is true instead of just taking my word for it. [`eda.py`](eda.py) has a small test to ensure this is true.)
+(Once I make these static plots more dynamic, you'll be able to verify that this is true instead of just taking my word for it. [`eda.py`](eda.py) has a small test to ensure this is true.)

 Final preliminary comments: the sloping nature of this heatmap reflects the fact that we have only so many fifteen year windows in any sixteen year data series, so the top of the heatmap is only a few pixels wide.
 Meanwhile, there are tons of 100-day windows over which to compute the 365-lag auto-correlation, so the heatmap is wide at the bottom.